bwkam/bwkam/README.md

 hi...
-I'm a junior full stack dev and a linux enjoyer :P
+I'm a 15 years old full stack dev and a linux enjoyer :P I try to write useful code